The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: Abstract

 \section{Abstract}

-We investigate the security against the intercept/resend and collective attacks on the quantum key distribution protocol based on the pre- and post-selection effect.
+We investigate the security against the intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect.
 In 2001, Bub proposed the quantum cryptography scheme, which was an application of the so-called mean king's problem.
 We evaluate a probability that legitimate users cannot detect eavesdropper's malicious acts for Bub's protocol.
 We also estimate a probability that the eavesdropper guesses right at the random secret key one of the legitimate users tries to share with the other one.
-On the one hand, we conclude that Bub's protocol is weaker than the Bennett-Brassard protocol of 1984 (BB84) under the intercept/resend attack.
-On the other hand, we cannot find the eavesdropper's optimum strategy for the collective attack.
-We impose some constraints upon the eavesdropper's strategy in order to let its degrees of freedom be small.
-Under these restraints, although we calculate the above two probabilities for the collective attacks numerically, we cannot conclude which is securer, Bub's protocol or the BB84 scheme.
+From rigorous mathematical and numerical analyses, we conclude that Bub's protocol is weaker than the Bennett-Brassard protocol of 1984 (BB84) against both the intercept/resend and translucent attacks.
+Because Bub's protocol uses a two-way quantum channel, the analyses of its security are tough to accomplish.
+We refer to their technical points accurately in the current paper.
+For example, we impose some constraints upon the eavesdropper's strategies in order to let their degrees of freedom be small.